jaeihn/Corpus-Annotation-MIT-OpenCourseware/milestone_4/webapp/front_end_readme.md

 - Navigation Bar contains four clicks: **_About_**, **_Search by Title_**, **_Search by Author_**, and **_Statistics_**.
 They are href links which redirect to the corresponding page.
   - <img src="./screenshots/navi.png" /><br />
+- Two buttons: **_Search by Title_**, **_Search by Author_**.
+They have similar functions with the ones in Navigation Bar, which will direct users to Search by Title and Search by Author pages.

 ### Search by Title page
-This the search page of our website, which is one of the main functionalities.
+The search page of our website, which is one of the main functionalities.
-It could search important readings related to their topic of interest, format (book, academic paper, or both), and necessity (required, optional, or both).
+It could search important readings related to their topic of interest, format(book, academic paper, or both), and necessity (required, optional, or both).
 - html file: search-by-title.html
 - CSS file: search.css